-If you are working at the Customer Service Center, maybe you could buddy up with the person sitting next to you and relieve each other for breaks and lunch; if you’re working the ticket counter or baggage service, let your co-worker know that you are going to break or lunch and then GO!
+If you are working at the Customer Service Center, “buddy up” with the person sitting next to you and relieve each other for breaks and lunch; if you’re working the ticket counter or baggage service, let your co-worker know that you are going to break or lunch and then GO!
 Gate agents, take advantage of any downtime and give yourself 15/30 minutes to decompress.

 We all like to help the customer but we can’t help the customer if our stomachs are growling, our throat is parched, or we just are mentally checking out.
 Let’s take care of ourselves and each other so we can take care of our customers.

 Location of your Local Lodge 1886